NicoRio42/lock-patern-generator/README.md

 # Lock pattern generator

+## Introduction

 This is a Python script to generate "Android like" lock patterns in svg format.
+The image bellow is an exemple of the svg files that can be generated.

 ![Exemple lock pattern generated with the script](./exemple_lock_pattern.svg)

+I writed this script because I needed 120 of these lock patterns for an [orienteering](https://en.wikipedia.org/wiki/Orienteering) project.
+I was in charge of printing the checkpoints with such lock patterns on each of them.

+The script is made to generate nice looking lock patterns:
+- A segment between two nodes doesn't appear twice in a pattern.
+- Angles between segments at nodes are higher than 45 degrees.

+## Settup

+## Usage